emilsoman/cloudster/README.md

 Cloudster is a Ruby gem that was born to cut the learning curve involved in writing your own CloudFormation templates.
-If you don't know what a CloudFormation template is, but know about the AWS Cloud, you can still use cloudster to provision your stack.
+If you don't know what a CloudFormation template is, but know about the AWS Cloud, you can still use cloudster to provision your stack like a boss.
-Cloudster can create a basic AWS stack like a breeze.
 Checkout the Usage section.

 ##Installation